 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, bone marrow problems, heart disease, heart rhythm problems (including long QT syndrome), allergies, or a history of breast cancer or seizures.
+- Tell your doctor if you are pregnant, or if you have kidney disease, liver disease, bone marrow problems, heart disease, heart rhythm problems (including long QT syndrome), allergies, thyroid problems, or a history of breast cancer or seizures.

 - This medicine may cause the following problems: